 Networking is Key!… But it May Take Some Time

 Susan just moved to LA from Chicago a year ago, and as a result, she now has to start over with her professional network.
-She says she feels like networking is the only way to broaden your project base.
+She feels like networking is the only way to broaden your project base.
 Susan explains that the more exposed you are, even with your industry peers including competitors, vendors, and clients, the more you’re respected and understood as a contender in the industry.
 Moving can be stressful enough but it also took about a year for Susan to get used to her new routines, get acclimated with project deliverables, and accustomed to her commutes/travel before she started networking.
 She now has a good handle on everything and is ready to start.

 The Business Today

 As a BD, business developer, Susan can go out into the field and promote her company.
-She gave us insight that HDR is moving away from hospitality and becoming more of a healthcare giant.
+She gave us some insight that HDR is moving away from hospitality and becoming more of a healthcare giant.
 Susan also mentioned that when Gary Wheeler joined HDR and took helm of the workplace, he made a significant change to the vision of HDR and where they are going design-wise.
 This vision is to become more interiors driven.
 HDR is going to be including the workplace and have strong market sectors between healthcare, work, education, science, and technology.

 As Design Director, Susan, has six designers that work underneath her with experience in design ranging from fifteen years to just out of college.
 The hardest thing she has to do job-wise, is making sure that everyone is always staying busy and billable.
 Also, she has to make sure that schedules and work plans are laid out to support the entire staff so no one is being under worked.
 Susan doesn’t like doing time sheets, master specifications, project manual specifications, and the critical features that are called out for specs because they are very time consuming but on the bright side there are people on her staff who love writing them.